Marriage Boot Camp: Shanda Struggles To Forgive Willie’s Cheating – And Blames Herself: “Am I Enough?” [VIDEO]

 Shanda Taylor struggles to get past her husband Willie’s serial cheating and questions whether she’s enough woman for him in the latest episode of “Marriage Boot Camp: Hip Hop Edition.”

-In our exclusive clip, the shell shocked couple struggles to move forward following the Day26’s admission that he’d cheated on her with a dozen women during their marriage.
-Shanda questioned why she’d allowed his unfaithful behavior to continue for so long – and sadly wondered whether she was woman enough for her long time spouse.
+In our exclusive clip, the shell shocked couple struggles to move forward following the Day26 singer’s admission that he’d cheated on her with a dozen women during their marriage.
+Shanda questioned why she allowed his unfaithful behavior to continue for so long – and sadly wondered whether she was woman enough for her long time spouse.
+Willie has had a long history of unfaithfulness towards Shanda, but it seems as though Shanda is still willing to work it out.
+Last month, the pair even welcomed a new baby girl into the world, and claimed that their precious bundle of joy would mark a new start for their rocky relationship.

 Will Shanda ever be able to move past Willie’s cheating past?
 Or will this boot camp couple call it quits?